jazzband/django-floppyforms/docs/geodjango.rst

 The following variables are available in the template context:

 * ``ADMIN_MEDIA_PREFIX``: this setting, yes.
-It's useful to display some icons that are missing in OpenLayers.
+It's useful to display some icons that are missing in OpenLayers. **Deprecated, please switch to use the staticfiles machinery**
 * ``LANGUAGE_BIDI``: the current locale direction.
 * ``attrs``: the traditional attrs dictionnary.
 This is the attrs dict for a ``textarea`` widget, it contains the ``id``, ``cols`` and ``rows``